Posted in:

 Some corporate schemes offer generous top-ups to pension contributions, which may be worth taking advantage of.

-As you get older, your priorities change, and some of your big outgoings will stop – you’ll pay your mortgage off, and your children will become more independent.
-You should look to put as much of this extra cash into your pension to boost your retirement income.
+As you get older, your priorities change, and some of your big outgoings will stop.
+You’ll pay your mortgage off, and your children will become more independent.
+You should look to put as much of this extra cash into your private pension to boost your retirement income.

-By setting aside as much as you can each month, you could be on track to a comfortable retirement income in less time than you think.
+By setting aside this much each month, you could be on track to a comfortable retirement income in less time than you think.

 According to the FCA, it’s reasonable to expect that you can earn an annualised return of at least 5% from a balanced and diversified portfolio over the long term.
 Assuming 5% is your return, you can withdraw 5% from your pension each year.
 So, theoretically, you’ll never deplete the nominal value of your pension.